-- Close relatives: MS is not strictly an hereditary disease, but close relatives of those with MS have an increased chance of developing the disease.
-Having a first-degree relative, (mother, father or sibling) with MS increases the chances of having it from approximately 1 in every 1,000 people to 30 in every 1,000.
-However, it is important to note that most people with an affected first-degree relative do not develop MS.
+- Close relatives: MS is not strictly an hereditary condition, but close relatives of those with MS have an increased chance of developing it.
+Having a first-degree relative, (mother, father or sibling) with MS increases the chances of having it to 30 in every 1,000.

 - Smokers: Smoking is associated with an increased occurrence of MS. Women who smoke are 1.6 times more likely to develop MS than women who are non-smokers.
-Also, individuals with MS who smoke appear to be at a much greater risk of experiencing a quicker progression of their disease.
+Also, people who smoke appear to be at a much greater risk of a quicker progression of the condition.

 What are the symptoms of MS?